cjavilla-stripe/checkout-workshop/steps/00-add-products.md

 tiramisu
 ```

-### Actions

-Using products and prices, model several flavors for your inventory.
-For now,
-you only sell by the pint.
-Customers should see a name, description, image,
+For now, you only sell by the pint.
+Customers should see a name, description,
-currency, amount and tax ID.
+image, currency, amount and tax ID.

 You decide whether you want each flavor to be the same price or if you want to
 charge more for those delicious chunks of cookie, or swirls of caramel.
 To keep